-By clicking on this tool, there will be 3 options to import those files: using an independent worksheet, as terrain survey and converting SOSI entities to GDL objects.
+By clicking on this tool, the dialog window comes up and there will be 3 options to import those files: using an independent worksheet, as terrain survey and converting SOSI entities to GDL objects.

 Independent Worksheet

 By clicking in the step 1 a standard open dialog box will appear where the user can select the SOSI file to import directly to the worksheet.